MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-improvement-actions.md

     - **Not in scope** – the action is out of scope for the assessment and doesn’t contribute to your score
 - **Test date**: toggle through the calendar pop-up to select the date

 Common actions synch across groups.
-When two different assessments in the same group share improvement actions managed by you, any updates you make to the implementation details, testing, and status for the action in one assessment will automatically synchronize to the same action in any other assessment in the group.
+When two different assessments in the same group share improvement actions that are managed by you, any updates you make to an action's implementation details or status will automatically synchronize to the same action in any other assessment in the group.
 This synchronization allows you to implement one improvement action and meet several requirements across multiple regulations.

 ## Assign improvement action to assessor for completion